-We estimate that, since our inception through December 31, 2011, we have earned aggregate gross profit, including fees, from our entire U.S. "merchant" hotel business (which includes, among other things, the differential between the price paid by a customer for our service and the cost of the underlying room) of approximately \$1.4 billion.
-This gross profit was earned in over a thousand taxing jurisdictions that we believe have aggregate tax rates (which may include hotel occupancy taxes, state and local taxes, among other taxes) associated with a typical transaction between a consumer and a hotel that generally range from approximately 6% to approximately 18%, depending on the jurisdiction.
-In many of the judicial and other proceedings initiated to date, municipalities seek not only historical taxes that are claimed to be owed on our gross profit, but also, among other things, interest, penalties, punitive damages and/or attorney fees and costs.
+We estimate that, since our inception, through December 31, 2012, we have earned aggregate gross profit, including fees, from our entire U.S. merchant hotel business (which includes, among other things, the differential between the price paid by a customer for our service and the cost of the underlying room) of approximately \$1.6 billion.
+This gross profit was earned in over a thousand taxing jurisdictions that we believe have aggregate tax rates (which may include hotel occupancy taxes and state and local taxes, among other taxes) associated with a typical transaction between a consumer and a hotel that generally range from approximately 6% to approximately 18%, depending on the jurisdiction.
+In many of the judicial and other proceedings initiated to date, the taxing jurisdictions seek not only historical taxes that are claimed to be owed on our gross profit, but also, among other things, interest, penalties, punitive damages and/or attorney fees and costs.
 Therefore, any liability associated with hotel occupancy tax matters is not constrained to our liability for tax owed on our historical gross profit, but may also include, among other things, penalties, interest and attorneys' fees.

-To date, the majority of the taxing jurisdictions in which we facilitate hotel reservations have not asserted that taxes are due and payable on our U.S. "merchant" hotel business.
-With respect to municipalities that have not initiated proceedings to date, it is possible that they will do so in the future or that they will seek to amend their tax statutes and seek to collect taxes from us only on a prospective basis.
+To date, the majority of the taxing jurisdictions in which we facilitate hotel reservations have not asserted that taxes are due and payable on our U.S. merchant hotel business.
+With respect to taxing jurisdictions that have not initiated proceedings to date, it is possible that they will do so in the future or that they will seek to amend their tax statutes and seek to collect taxes from us only on a prospective basis.

-Reserve For Hotel Occupancy and Other Taxes
+Reserve for Hotel Occupancy and Other Related Taxes

-As a result of this litigation and other attempts by jurisdictions to levy similar taxes, we have established an accrual for the potential resolution of issues related to hotel occupancy and other taxes in the amount of approximately \$33 million as of December 31, 2011 compared to approximately \$26 million as of December 31, 2010 (which includes, among other things, amounts related to the litigation in San Antonio).
-The accrual is based on our estimate of the ultimate cost of resolving these issues.
+As a result of this litigation and other attempts by jurisdictions to levy similar taxes, we have established an accrual for the potential resolution of issues related to hotel occupancy and other related taxes in the amount of approximately \$56 million as of December 31, 2012, compared to approximately \$33 million as of December 31, 2011 (which includes, among other things, amounts related to the litigation in the State of Hawaii, District of Columbia and San Antonio).
+The accrual is based on our estimate of the probable cost of resolving these issues.
+Our legal expenses for these matters are expensed as incurred and are not reflected in the amount accrued.
 The actual cost may be less or greater, potentially significantly, than the liabilities recorded.
-An estimate for a possible loss or range of loss in excess of the amount accrued cannot be reasonably made.
+An estimate for a reasonably possible loss or range of loss in excess of the amount accrued cannot be reasonably made.

-Developments in the Year Ended December 31, 2011
+Developments in and after the Year Ended December 31, 2012